sjherbold/EtherIO/README.md

 ## Description

-This driver provides a higher level abstraction of the Elexol IO device access through use of object dot notation.
+This driver provides a high level abstraction of the Elexol IO device access through use of object dot notation.

 The Elexol EtherIO devices provide access to digital IOs through a network ethernet interface.
 Each device is divided into a set of 8-bit ports that can be defined as input or output on a bit by bit basis.